ChenXiaolong2020/Econote/index.md

 ## My Econote

-Hi, I am a bachelor of economics.
+Hi, I am an undergraduate student student of economics.
 I will push something about the economics in this page in the days to come, including my study records, study materials and something I want to discuss with you.
 I wish we will have a good experience.

 About the "Econote".
 It is a word which be created by myself, it is a combination of Eco and note.
 Eco, of course, is economics prefix, note means random record.